Perhaps, you skipped school the day they taught "How Does Interest Work with Credit Cards". Well, not likely.

 Simply put, it’s the price we pay for borrowing money.
 Think of it as a fee you pay for having debt.
 Or the punishment for spending money you don’t have.
 Each credit card has an interest rate or annual percentage rate (APR).
 And in some cases, you may have multiple APRs.
 One for purchases, one for cash advances and perhaps one for balance transfers.

-Here’s the complicated part for those that hate math.
-The interest is calculated daily but appears on your statement as a monthly finance charge.
-You typically have 12 different statement periods each year.
+Credit cards typically have 12 different statement periods each year.
 With 365 days in a year (or 366 every four years), each period varies on the number of days in it.
-Some can have 30 and some may have 31.
-Therefore, your finance charges will vary from month to month especially with your balances going up and down.
+Some can have 30 and some may have 31.Then you have your balances moving up and down like a hotel elevator.
+Therefore, your finance charges will vary from month to month.

-It's very important to keep track of your APRs on your cards and to know what your monthly finance charge is each month.
+It's crucial to keep track of your APRs on your cards and to know what your monthly finance charge is each month.
 Because each time you make a monthly payment, you need to know how much of that goes toward interest.
 The higher the interest is, then it’s more likely that most of your payment is going toward just interest.
 This scenario makes it difficult to pay off your debt.

 Example of calculating finance charges on credit card debt